 Should you go for a Veil or not

 Each bride is different and unique.
 Opting for a wedding veil or not is a personal choice of the bride.
 However, if you cannot make up your mind on whether you want to add a bridal veil to your look or be the contemporary bride then there are a few points that can help you make the decision.

-- Go for a veil if you have quite a traditional themed wedding, specifically taking place in a church.
-Traditional wedding gowns also look great with a longer veil.
+- You have quite a traditional-themed wedding, specifically taking place in a church.
+Traditional wedding gowns also look great with a long veil.

-- Put that veil on if you want to make a statement on your wedding because your wedding is the only occasion you get to sport a fancy veil.
+- You want to make a statement at your wedding because your wedding is the only occasion you get to sport a fancy veil.
 If you don’t want t miss that occasion, then definitely go for a veil.

-- Do not go for a veil, especially the long ones if it does not match your personal style.
+- A veil, especially the long ones if it does not match your personal style.
 Your wedding is your big day and you do not have to be or look like someone else to look good.
 Be comfortable in your own style and be veil free if you wish to.

 Whether you decide on wearing the veil or not, it is all about your looking and feeling beautiful on your big day.
 Make a wise decision that you will feel comfortable in.